sakib-333/ph-b10-a9/README.md

 ## Key features

-1. Firebase authentication
+1. Firebase authentication.

-2. Log in, log out, register, and, update profile.
+2. Log in, log out, register, and, update profile, reset password.

 3. View all the on going and finished campaigns.